unicode-org/icu4x/proposals/pr002-hunkspace.md

 string "Firefox" into Urdu.
 While everyone could roll their own approach to localization (as was the case historically) , having a common specification could go a long way towards a common solution that works well in many use cases.
-Similarly to how the industry has mostly used the ICU library for handling internationalization matters.
+Similar to how the industry has mostly used the ICU library for handling internationalization matters.

 ### Delegated localization